Kamran1819G/Perplexica/docs/API/SEARCH.md

 ### Request

-The API accepts a JSON object in the request body, where you define the focus mode, chat models, embedding models, and your query.
+The API accepts a JSON object in the request body, where you define the chat models, embedding models, and your query.

 #### Request Body Structure